victorhponcec/portfolio-network-security/README.md

 terraform apply
 ```

-*replace relevant variables like (domain) in variables.tf
+Make sure to replace relevant variables like "domain" in variables.tf

 ---

 ## 9. Future Improvements